Getting help from docs and other users

 Asciidoctor Zulip Chat

-This chat covers questions and answers around Asciidoctor, the open source implementation to turn AsciiDoc content into HTML, PDF, epub and other formats.
+This chat covers questions and answers around Asciidoctor, the open source implementation to turn AsciiDoc content into HTML, PDF, epub, and other formats.
 Go to https://asciidoctor.zulipchat.com/ to join the chat, and have a look at https://asciidoctor.org/ to find out more about the project.

 Antora Zulip Chat

 This chat covers questions and answers around Antora, the open source multi-repository documentation site generator for tech writers that is based on AsciiDoc.
 Go to https://antora.zulipchat.com/ to join the chat, and have a look at https://antora.org/ to find out more about the project.
 On the website, scroll down to find a high-level summary of the project’s features.
-Click on Docs in the upper right corner for an extensive documentation.
+Click on Docs in the upper right corner for extensive documentation.

 AsciiDoc Zulip Chat